projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

       Oranges are orange.

-Tabs can also be grouped, so that changing the current tab in one area changes all tabs with the same name throughout the page.
+Tabs can also be grouped so that changing the current tab in one area changes all tabs with the same name throughout the page.
 For example:

 .. tabs::